2011 CIS University Cup: Pool A – Evening

-Pool B - Afternoon
+Pool B – Afternoon

 Championship final

-Bench assignments for the championship final is based on each advancing team's record and stats in their 2 pool games, not their tournament seed.
-UNB was determined the home team with a record of 2-0 (4pts) and a GF/GA of 6/1 = 6.0 versus McGill with the same record but a GF/GA of 8/4 = 2.0.
+Bench assignments, for the championship final, are based on each advancing team's record and stats in their 2 pool games, not their tournament seed.
+UNB was determined the home team with a record of 2–0 (4pts) and a GF/GA of 6/1 = 6.0 versus McGill with the same record but a GF/GA of 8/4 = 2.0.

 Tournament All-Stars

 Luke Gallant, a defenceman from the UNB Varsity Reds, was selected as the Major W.J.
 'Danny' McLeod Award for CIS University Cup MVP.
-He led all players at the tournament with seven points (2+5=7) in three games including an assist on Josh Kidd's game-winning goal with 4.1 seconds remaining in a 2-1 victory over Calgary in their first game on Thursday.
-Plus back-to-back game-winners in a 4-0 shutout of Western on Saturday and a 4-0 victory of second-ranked McGill in Sunday's national final.
+He led all players at the tournament with seven points (2+5=7) in three games including an assist on Josh Kidd's game-winning goal with 4.1 seconds remaining in a 2–1 victory over Calgary in their first game on Thursday.
+Plus back-to-back game-winners in a 4–0 shutout of Western on Saturday and a 4–0 victory of second-ranked McGill in Sunday's national final.
 Gallant earned Game-MVP honours against both Western and McGill following a pair of three-point performances.

 Joining Gallant on the tournament all-star team were: